Skoda Octavia hatchback review

 Passengers in the front seats have never had it so good in an Octavia, especially so far as technology is concerned.
 There's been a push within the Volkswagen Group to make its latest interiors ‘digital’, so gauges and most physical buttons have been replaced with displays, touch-sensitive controls and improved voice recognition.

-The Octavia isn't exactly a car you'd jump in for a Sunday drive - unless you buy the new Octavia vRS - with steering that lacks feel and a touch less agility than the smaller Golf.
+The Octavia isn't exactly a car you'd jump in for a Sunday drive - unless you buy the Octavia vRS we've reviewed separately - with steering that lacks feel and a touch less agility than the smaller Golf.
 It is comfortable though, with suspension that takes the sting out of rough roads and betters the larger Skoda Superb for ride quality.
 Even its diesel engine is refined, too, emitting relatively little noise.